William Edwards School: House name controversy

 In response, former students who attended the school launched a petition calling on the school to reverse its decision.
 The new names were accused of being "woke" and the changes a "clear case of cancel culture" that had "infested" the school.
 Headteacher Bell responded to the controversy by stating that he could not "do anything about it if that decision is one which most former and current pupils do not agree with."
 The response was called dismissive and led to the spread of another petition hosted on Change.org.

-The Change.org petition stressed that "These names have stood since the school was established over 50 years ago, representing local history.
-It is a total disgrace, these were the original house names when the school opened in 1963.
-It is disrespectful to all the past teachers, past students and kills any continuation of tradition and history.
-As ex-pupils we demand that the original house names be kept, not just for tradition but for future generations to share the same house name as parents, grandparents and beyond."
-The petition never reached its goal.

 Governance

 William Edwards School is run by a senior leadership team which is made up of assistant, deputy and senior headteachers.
 Pastorally one teacher is allocated to each house to act as its leader and there are also two faculty directors for sports and the humanities, department leaders, a local school advisory board and a student leadership.
 The student leadership participate in the school council.

 The school is locally governed by the South West Essex Community Education Trust (SWECET).